QianSong-Cherry/SAR-ZSL/README.md

 - MATLAB

 ## Datasets
-A few MSTAR samples and simulated T72 data are listed here.
+Two synthetic image are used in this repo.
 MSTAR data can be downloaded from https://www.sdms.afrl.af.mil/-datasets/mstar/.
 - Synthetic image: HB06165_with_mstar.mat
 - Synthetic image: HB06181_with_mstar.mat
 - Detection network: download it at [here](https://pan.baidu.com/s/16qa5H2ROaJTg3zfAOm63Kg) and store it in './data/'.